-The model below incorporates skills, development and progression.
+The model on the next page incorporates skills, development and progression.
 The skills running clockwise along the sides of the triangle are described for each key stage to help teachers plan challenging learning.
 See the start of each Key Stage and also section 5.3 'Progression through the learning process' for more detail.